- Stocks and shares ISAs let you unlock tax-free investing when you invest up to £20,000 a year.

 However, think before you take money out as with most stocks & shares ISAs, if you withdraw money and then put it back into the ISA in the same tax year, it will count towards your annual allowance.

-Those looking to make regular withdrawals from their stocks & shares ISA may want to consider a ‘flexible ISA.’
+If you want to make regular withdrawals from their stocks & shares ISA you may want to consider a ‘flexible ISA.’
 This type of ISA enables you to withdraw money and then put it back into the ISA in the same tax year without impacting your ISA allowance.
-Most providers do not offer flexible socks & shares ISAs.
+Most providers don’t offer flexible socks & shares ISAs.
 CMC Invest however does offer customers a flexible ISA product.

 Can you transfer your ISA instead of withdrawing cash?